openbroadcaster/observer/index.md

 ### Scheduling Line In

 When enabled in `Player Manager` a `Line-In` button appears in top right of scheduler.
 Drag `Schedule Line-In` onto schedule.
-What ever is plugged into the Line-in of local machine where the player is will be passed through.
-Example is a satellite audio receiver.
+What ever is plugged into the Line-in of local machine running OBPlayer will be passed through.
+Example source is a satellite audio receiver.

+CAP Emergency messaging will over ride this source, play the announcement and resume normal programming.

 ## User Management